The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 So, how do we identify the component elements of the termination payment?
 It relies broadly on the documentation agreed by the employer and employee.
 See the Settlement (compromise) agreements guidance note for discussion of the importance of this when settlement agreements are used.

-The terminology used by the parties may be helpful, but you should not be swayed by the labels.
-Look at the facts behind
+The terminology used by the parties may be helpful, but you should not be swayed by the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.